What is it about?

 “General Grogol,” she says, dipping her head.

-“Lieutenant Wain,” the General acknowledges, and Wain’s eyes return to mine, her stance firm.
+“Lieutenant Wain,” the General acknowledges, and Wain’s eyes return to mine, her back straight—almost elegant.

 “It’s good to see you, Kazelius.
-I assume you’re well prepared for the Induction after your rest?”
+I assume you’re well prepared for Division Day after your rest?”
 Wain’s eyes slowly trace back to the General, as if looking for permission to speak further.

 “Once again, your results from two years ago speak for themselves,” says Grogol.

-“Putting me in a unit defeats the purpose of plastering my face across Karalia and calling me the face of the Corps,” I scoff silently.
+“Putting me in a unit defeats the purpose of plastering my face across Karalia and calling me ’the face of the Corps’.
+A force of one,” I scoff silently.

-“It’s an honor to join the Corps,” the General snaps, his shoulders slightly tense, “that’s what makes men and women join.”
+“It’s an honor to join the Corps,” he snaps, his shoulders slightly tense.
+“That’s what makes men and women join.”

 “Yet everyone from the Middle and the Center keeps calling me that.”

 “I don’t need you to be the face of the Corps, right now.
-I need you alive.”
+I need you alive.
+And one way for me to keep you alive is if you’re in a unit—not alone.”
 He inhales a quick breath as a crowd passes us with close proximity, as if not wanting anyone to hear of our conversation.

-I scan the area, soldiers stand together in clusters of five, morning comrades that have fallen a few days ago.
-Their faces sunken in without days of sleep, dirt and dry blood clinging to their bodies.
+I glance at soldiers standing together in clusters of five, mourning their fallen comrades.
+Faces sunken in without days of sleep, dirt, and dry blood clinging to their bodies.
+I don’t say anything.
+I let him speak—my words mean nothing with how he is right now.

 “I see soldiers who feel defeated.
-The people need this.
+The people need a leader.
 They need hope.”
 The General’s piercing gaze meets mine.
 I shake my head.
-I won’t give in to his manipulative tactics.
-I’ve learned to recognize them ever since he took me in after my village was destroyed.
-He saved me.
-And from day one, turned me into one of his soldier pups.
-He made me believe I could lead.
+I won’t give in.
+I can’t.
+He saved me once.
+And from day one, he turned me into one of his soldiers.
+But with that, he made me believe I could lead.
 But he was wrong.
 I was wrong.

-“Fine, then I will just have to place you in a unit where you’ll have the title as Commander.”
+He sighs—patience running thin.
+“Fine, then I will just have to place you in a unit where you’ll have the title of Commander.”

-I meet his gaze, his piercing blue eyes closely resembling mine, reminding me of the similarities we both share.
-Same mindset, same length, same morals.
+I meet his piercing blue eyes, closely resembling my good eye, reminding me of the similarities we both share.
+Same mindset, same length, same morals and values.
 Shoulders perfectly aligned.
-But the patch of the Hunters Division and the emblem with a star and two arrows could not divide us more.
+But the patch of the Hunters Division and the General’s emblem with a star and two arrows couldn’t divide us more.
 The dark red tones on his double-breasted coat and the black hues of my leather jacket.
 The medals below his collarbone and the empty space on my chest.
 Yet here he is, willing to replace my insignia with three sharp lines I never asked for.
 To bring our ranks closer.
 So that I would be what he always wanted me to be.

-“I won’t do it,” I say, his aging eyes never leaving my gaze.
+“I won’t do it,” I say, his aging eyes never leaving mine.
 He takes a slow, deep breath, clenching his jaw.

-“Five Commanders died in the expedition.
+“Five Commanders died.
 I only have a few left that are as skillful as they were, including you.
-Humanity depends on this.
-You will have a Lieutenant by your side.”
+Humanity depends on this.”

 I am a soldier first.